Geometric Rescaling Algorithms for Submodular Function Minimization: Weakly polynomial algorithm via rescaling

-\begin{lemma}[{\cite[Lemma 3.6]{part-1}}] Throughout the algorithm, $F_\mu\subseteq E(R)$ holds. \end{lemma} \begin{proof} The main part of the proof in \cite{part-1} is showing that, the said property is maintained at every rescaling.
-A new phenomenon in the submodular setting is that the set $F_\mu$ also changes when $\mu$ increases in the sliding von Neumann algorithm.
-But as noted above, $F_\mu$ only decreases (w.r.t. set inclusion) in these iterations, hence the property is maintained. \end{proof}
+\begin{lemma}[{\cite[Lemma 10]{part-1}}] Throughout Algorithm~\textsc{Rescaling-SFM}, $F_\mu\subseteq E(R)$ holds. \end{lemma} \begin{proof} At initialization we have $F_\mu\subseteq \B^n=E(R)$, since initially $R=I_n$.
+During the algorithm the value of $\mu$ can increase (in the sliding von Neumann algorithm) or the matrix $R$ can be updated (rescaling).
+In the former case, as noted above, $F_\mu$ becomes smaller (with respect to set inclusion) as $\mu$ increases in value, hence the property is maintained in these steps.